-tively delegate lose their best employees (from lack of growth), burn themselves out (from overwork), and be viewed by top managers as a marginal contributor (from lack of delegation).
+It is only a matter of time for managers that do not effectively delegate to lose their best employees (from lack of growth), burn themselves out (from over work), and be viewed by top managers as a marginal contributor (from lack of delegation).

-"It's faster if I do it myself."
-This is an extremely dangerous pitfall, for it implies that only the manager has the skill, knowledge or ability to handle the situation-that they are indispensable!
-Such a foolish approach will leave you tired, stressed and pondering why you can't find good people.
+Pitfall #4: The "It's faster if I do to it myself" pitfall

+This is an extremely dangerous pitfall, for it implies that only the manager has the skill, knowledge, or ability to handle the situation - that they are indispensable!
+Such a foolish approach will leave you tired, stressed, and pondering why you can't find good people.